jocelinoFG017/Trabalho-Final-SI-2021/files/BeforeLastUpdate.md

 - Related/Not Working

-        - Need a backButton in game
-        - Need a pause button in game
         - Complex Finite State Machine (FSM) added, but not functional (incomplete).
-        - Cutscene(VideoPreLevel) temporarily removed
         - inventory system added, but not functional
         - Dialogue System translation necessary.
         - Translation in transition 2,3,4,5 necessary.
+        - Need translation to boards and letters, for level 2, 3, 4, 5.

+- Solved/Fixed/Working Now

         - Button More About does not work.
-        - Need translation to boards and letters.
+        - Need translation to boards and letters - Level 01.

-- Solved/Fixed/Working Now

-        - GUI needs visual upgrade
+        - Need a pause button in game
+        - Need a backButton in game